Allegheny-Computer-Science-111-F2017/cs111-F2017-lab-sheets/README.md

 for this repository.
 All release numbers in this repository adhere to the [Semantic Versioning](http://semver.org/) standard.

+## Acknowledgements

+We gratefully acknowledge Cassandra Colon for finding and explaining how to fix a mistake in the commands for running the GatorGrader program.

 ## Problems or Praise

 If you have any problems with compiling or using these laboratory assignment